magnusmorton/openharmonyASPLOS/README.md

 # Cangjie Tutorial

 ## Getting started
-Please visit (the official Cangjie website)[https://cangjie-lang.cn].
+Please visit <https://cangjie-lang.cn>.
 You can change the language by clicking the link/button in the top right corner.

 Click "Download" and download the STS version of Cangjie